yellowdog/python-examples/README.md

 All variable substitutions unrelated to the CSV file data are left unchanged, for subsequent processing by `yd-submit`.

 If the value to be inserted is a number (an integer or floating point value) or Boolean, the `{{num:my_number_var}}` and `{{bool:my_boolean_var}}` forms can be used in the JSON file, as with their use in other parts of the JSON Work Requirement specification.
 The substituted value will assume the nominated type rather than being a string.
-The same is true for `array:` and `table:` for their respective data structures.
+(The `array:` and `table:` prefixes are not currently supported for CSV substitutions.)

 ### Property Inheritance